BREASTHOOKS AND SHEER CLAMP INSTALL

-Once sealed off with unthickened epoxy, thickened epoxy is applied to the surfaces that will contact the sheer clamps.
+Once sealed off with unthickened epoxy, thickened epoxy was applied to the surfaces that would contact the sheer clamps.
 The thickened epoxy acts as a bridge between pieces in our imperfect joinery.

 Some Glue to Hold Things Together

 The next step was to prepare the two pieces to be laminated and become each sheer clamp by rolling unthickened epoxy onto the faces that would be mated together.
-A layer of epoxy slightly thickened with fumed silica was also added to one piece to ensure the glue joint is continuous without any voids.
+A layer of epoxy thickened with fumed silica was also added to one piece of each lamination to ensure the glue joints are continuous without any voids.